mobizt/ESP-Mail-Client/src/README.md

-# ESP Mail Client Arduino Library for ESP32, ESP8266, SAMD21
+# ESP Mail Client Arduino Library

 The description of the available functions in the current reease are shown below.